-Note: When connecting to the FreeNAS® system with SSH or the web Shell (page 284), the Console Setup menu is not shown by default.
+Note: When connecting to the FreeNAS® system with SSH or the web Shell (page 290), the Console Setup menu is not shown by default.
 It can be started by the root user or another user with root permissions by typing /etc/netcli.

-The Console Setup menu can be disabled by unchecking Enable Console Menu in System \rightarrow Settings \rightarrow Advanced.
+The Console Setup menu can be disabled by unchecking Enable Console Menu in System $\rightarrow$ Settings $\rightarrow$ Advanced.

+'''

-''' Console setup
+Console setup

+------

-Configure Network Interfaces
+1) Configure Network Interfaces

 2) Configure Link Aggregation

 3) Configure VLAN Interface

 4) Configure Default Route

 5) Configure Static Routes

 6) Configure DNS

 7) Reset Root Password

-8) Reset to Factory Defaults
+8) Reset Configuration to Defaults

 9) Shell

-10) System Update (requires networking)

-11) Reboot
+10) Reboot

-12) Shut Down
+11) Shut Down

-The web user interface is at:
+The web user interface is at: http://10.0.0.102

-http://10.0.0.118

-Enter an option from 1-12: 📕
+Enter an option from 1-11: '''

-'''